Humphrey Appleby: Relationships

 In Yes Minister, Sir Humphrey maintains a civil and outwardly deferential but fundamentally adversarial relationship with his new minister, Jim Hacker.
-When keeping the Minister busy is not sufficient to prevent him from proposing new policy, Sir Humphrey is not above deceiving or even blackmailing him.
+When keeping Hacker busy is not sufficient to prevent him from proposing new policy, Sir Humphrey is not above deceiving or even blackmailing him.
 He frequently manipulates Hacker by describing new proposals that he is opposed to as "very brave" or "extremely courageous", playing upon Hacker's fear as a politician of anything which may fly in the face of prevailing public opinion.

 He has a slightly more amicable relationship with his subordinate, the Minister's Principal Private Secretary, Bernard Woolley.
 He frequently lectures the naïve Woolley in the realities of political matters.
 When Woolley's loyalty to the Minister is inconvenient to Sir Humphrey's plans, he readily makes oblique threats about Woolley's job prospects should he defy Sir Humphrey.
 However, he is equally quick to defend Woolley from outsiders.
 His closest on-screen friendships are with Sir Arnold Robinson, Cabinet Secretary during Yes Minister; Sir Frederick "Jumbo" Stewart, Permanent Secretary of the Foreign and Commonwealth Office; and the banker Sir Desmond Glazebrook.
+He is sometimes called 'Humpy" by his friends.
 He is married, although his wife plays virtually no role in either series and is only seen once: next to him in bed in the Series One episode "Big Brother".

+In the 2013 series, Humphrey is mentioned as having a daughter.
+Her attendance at a prestigious riding school is referenced when Hacker and his advisor Claire Sutton highlight numerous instances of inappropriate spending by civil servants.